Descent098/pystall/README.md

-A system to automate configuration and setup of fresh Operating systems.
+A system to automate installation and configuration of resources.